 The Do's and Don’ts for Children's Meds

-Don't give aspirin to a child under the age of 19 without a doctor's advice.
-Use of aspirin in sick children has been associated with Reye's syndrome, a potentially fatal illness.
+Don't give aspirin to a child under the age of 19 without talking with your health care provider first.
+Use of aspirin in sick children has been associated with Reye syndrome, a possibly deadly illness.

 Acetaminophen and ibuprofen are usually safe alternatives to aspirin for children.
 They relieve pain and reduce fever as effectively as aspirin.
 Both are available under various brand names.
 Some brands are available in baby and junior strengths.
-Be sure to follow the dosages on the container because the strength of each preparation is different.
-The doses for children under 2 are not given on the package and you should consult your child's doctor before giving any nonprescription medication.
-Researchers have determined that alternating acetaminophen with ibuprofen provides the best fever control and reduces the total dosage of each drug.
+Be sure to follow the dosages on the container because the strength of each brand is different.
+The doses for children under 2 are not given on the package and you should talk to your child's health care provider before giving any OTC medication.

-Decongestants can shrink swollen mucous membranes, relieving stuffy noses and clogged ears.
-They're sold as tablets, liquids, nose drops and nose sprays.
-Be sure to check with your child's doctor before giving a decongestant.
+Decongestants can shrink swollen mucous membranes.
+This relieves stuffy noses and clogged ears.
+They're sold as tablets, liquids, nose drops, and nose sprays.
+Be sure to check with your child's health care provider before giving a decongestant.
 OTC decongestants should not be given to children younger than 2 years of age unless directed by a health care provider.
 In fact, children younger than 4 years of age should not be given these OTC products.
-In any case, don't give a child decongestants by mouth for more than 5 days to 7 days.
+In any case, don't give decongestants to a child by mouth for more than 5 days to 7 days.
 If symptoms last longer than that, talk with your child's health care provider.
-Sprays and drops should not be used for more than two or three days because a "rebound effect" may occur.
+Sprays and drops should not be used for more than 3 days because a "rebound effect" may occur.
 When the effect of a decongestant spray wears off, membranes swell to even greater levels.
 The nose and ears become severely clogged.
 Using a spray or drops for a longer time may permanently damage the mucous membranes.
 Use saline (salt water) nasal drops or sprays instead.
 In addition, cool mist humidifiers may also help.

-A cough is the body's way of clearing mucus secretions from the throat and bronchial tubes, so you should encourage your child to cough rather than suppress it.
-But OTC cough medicines can temporarily reduce discomfort, especially at nighttime and may help with nonproductive coughs.
+A cough is the body's way of clearing mucus secretions from the throat and bronchial tubes.
+You should encourage your child to cough rather than hold back.
+But OTC cough medicines can temporarily reduce discomfort, especially at nighttime and may help with dry or nonproductive coughs.
 OTC cough medications contain dextromethorphan as the active ingredient.
-Always consult a doctor or pharmacist to determine which preparation is best for your child's condition.
-Expectorants are used to help clear mucoid secretions from the airway by liquefying secretions and making them easier to cough up.
+Always consult a health care provider or pharmacist to determine which preparation is best for your child's condition.
+Expectorants are used to help clear mucus secretions from the airway by loosening or liquefying secretions and making them easier to cough up.
 The only available OTC expectorant is guaifenesin.
-To be effective it should be taken with plenty of water.
+To work best, it should be taken with plenty of water.

-Fluids.
-Over-the-counter medications are no-nos for young children.
-Instead, give them an oral rehydration solution or clear liquids to replace any fluids they are losing.
+Give your child oral rehydration solution or clear liquids to replace any fluids they lose due to diarrhea.
 Most diarrhea disappears without treatment.
-If it does not improve in a few day, or your child's behavior changes, or he or she has bloody stools or a high fever, consult your doctor.
+If it does not improve in a few days, or your child's behavior changes, or he or she has bloody stools or a high fever, talk to your health care provider.

 Kaopectate.
-Though Kaopectate is not recommended for children younger than 12 years, it contains a salicylate that also should not be given to children or teenagers because of its association with Reye’s syndrome.
+Kaopectate is not recommended for children younger than 12 years.
+This is because it contains a salicylate, which is like aspirin.
+Aspirin should not be given to children or teenagers under 19 years old because of its association with Reye syndrome.

 Imodium.
-The manufacturer of Imodium recommends that this preparation be used with caution in young children because of the risk of dehydration.
-Always consult your doctor for directions.
+The manufacturer of Imodium recommends that this preparation be used with caution in young children because of the risk of losing fluids.
+Always talk to your health care provider first.

 Both Kaopectate and Imodium relieve diarrhea although neither cures the cause of the diarrhea.
-They are for symptomatic relief only.
+These medicines are only to relief symptoms.

-These sometimes are helpful for treating severe or long-lasting cases of constipation, but should not be given without first consulting your child's doctor.
-To treat most cases of constipation, add fiber (fruits, vegetables, bran and other whole grains), water and juices to your child's diet.
-Never give your child an enema unless instructed to do so by a doctor.
+These sometimes are helpful for treating severe or long-lasting cases of constipation.
+They should not be given without first talking to your child's health care provider.
+To treat most cases of constipation, add fiber (fruits, vegetables, bran and other whole grains), water, and juices to your child's diet.
+Never give your child an enema unless you are told to do so by a health care provider.